My Boyfriend, the Objectifier

 This image of a set of Victoria’s Secret models has a similar effect.
 Their hair and skin color varies slightly, but they are also presented as all of a kind:

 Yeah, that was one weird short-lived “relationship” — and I use the term loosely.
 But without Mike, I never would have truly understood what feminists were talking about.
 Because for some reason, I rarely attract, or am attracted to, objectifying guys.
 (If they objectified, they were subtle.)

 So in a weird way I have to thank Mike, if you’re still out there.

 To see the original Ms. article that this post is based on, go here.

-Posted on September 23, 2013, in feminism, men, objectification, psychology, sex, sexism, women and tagged feminism, men, objectification, psychology, sex, sexism, women.
+Posted on September 23, 2013, in feminism, men, objectification, psychology, sex and sexuality, sexism, women and tagged feminism, men, objectification, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
 29 Comments.